Grocery Budget

 The USDA number is a benchmark.
 Your actual target depends on household size, location, dietary needs, allergies, school lunches, snacks, and appetite.

-Use the grocery budget calculator to set a practical target, then generate a free meal plan around that budget.
+Use the grocery budget calculator to set a practical target, then build a Thrifty Food Plan dinner week around that budget.

 Sources